pionxzh/recast-x/README.md

 # recast, _v_. ![CI](https://github.com/pionxzh/recast-x/workflows/CI/badge.svg)

+---

+This is a fork with changes to make it slim.
+- Removed CLI interface
+- Removed `babylon` fallback
+- Default parser is `@babel/parser` instead of `esprima`
+- Use patched version of `ast-types`([ast-type-x](https://github.com/pionxzh/ast-types-x)).
+They fixed some bugs, merged some PRs and added some features since the original repo is not actively maintained.

+---

 1. to give (a metal object) a different form by melting it down and reshaping it.
 1. to form, fashion, or arrange again.
 1. to remodel or reconstruct (a literary work, document, sentence, etc.).